 The announcement of a new generation of low-power MEMS acceleration sensors for wearables from Bosch Sensortec in the Summer of 2017 (see image above), with the inclusion of an enhanced step counter for wearables which are integrated in the sensor and need no complementary external microcontroller, is just one of many examples of how transducers and sensors increasingly become smarter, more functions are integrated and the performance of sensors increases with higher accuracy as one of many results.

-Other examples of how transducers are becoming part of a smarter environment were mentioned in our interview with Martin Feder of EcoXpert on building management evolutions and drivers in the age of IoT, emphasizing that moving of intelligence towards the edge.
+Other examples of how transducers are becoming part of a smarter environment were mentioned in our interview with Martin Feder of EcoXpert on BMS (building management system) evolutions and drivers in the age of IoT, emphasizing that moving of intelligence towards the edge.

 As Martin says, field controllers or the actual control devices in the rooms and spaces of a building move to the IP level.
 This was already the case for other parts of the overall building equation of course but with the field level moving to IP, intelligence can shift and IoT moves in.
 Think about controls, which you don’t see, in areas such as office spaces, hospital rooms and so forth.
 What you might see is the temperature sensor, the light switch and the controls showing you numbers to move up or down but the rest is hidden behind walls or in ceilings, Martin states.